FernRemes/FernRemes/README.md

       ~ Theoretical computing models used to study the behavior of systems with a finite number of states, transitions, and inputs.
-      ~ Some models used were but limited to pushdown automata, context-free grammars, Turing machines and computability.
+      ~ Some models used were but limited to pushdown automata, context-free grammars, Turing machines, and computability.
       Grade: [A].